strimzi/strimzi.github.io/_posts/2025-04-16-tha-various-tiers-of-apache-kafka-tiered-storage.md

 #### Benefits of tiered storage for Apache Kafka clusters

 Using tiered storage has multiple benefits:
+* **Overcoming disk limitations**

-* The capacity of the local storage tier is ultimately limited by the maximum disk size.
+  The capacity of the local storage tier is ultimately limited by the maximum disk size.
   While you can use JBOD storage to combine the capacity of multiple disks, there will always be a limit to how many disks can be mounted on your server.
   With JBOD storage, you also need careful balancing of the data between the different volumes.
   Compared to that, the capacity of something like Amazon AWS S3 storage is practically unlimited.
+* **Faster operations and recovery**

-* By offloading the older data to the remote storage tier, the Kafka brokers will keep less data locally.
+  By offloading the older data to the remote storage tier, the Kafka brokers will keep less data locally.
   That can help during various Kafka operations.
   For example, brokers might start faster, especially after an unclean shutdown.
   And if you loose the whole broker including its storage, its recovery will be much faster because it will need to replicate a lot less data from the other brokers.
+* **Easier cluster scaling**

-* Scaling your Kafka cluster will become much easier because of better separation between the storage and compute layers.
+  Scaling your Kafka cluster will become much easier because of better separation between the storage and compute layers.
   When adding or removing brokers from your cluster, you will not need to move so much data between them, particularly when most of the data is stored in the remote tier and is unaffected when the number of brokers changes.

 Tiered storage might also improve the running costs of your cluster, because in many situations, the remote storage tier will be significantly cheaper than the local storage tier.